mkbabb/parse-that/docs/tranches/B/FINDINGS-AND-RESUME-HANDOFF-2026-07-29.md

 ### Admission order

-1. Assert all 21 typed-fault positions with exact return, complete run snapshot, sticky fault/frontier, frozen singleton, owner-versus-pass- through policy and immutable public result.
-2. Assert all 23 accepted-M2 ordinary-mismatch offset/frontier rows, including
-   root/nonzero `trim`, all atomic owners, all pass-through paths, and the root-trim versus failing-choice indistinguishability witness.
-3. Prove `failureOffset` is saved/restored by `or`, `then`, `skip`, `next`, `wrap`, `sepBy` and `recover`; propagated by direct, `map`, `trim`, `lazy` and `dispatch`; and never read on the control path.
-4. Compare `JSON.parse`, exact M2, rebuilt M2 and A3 independently; re-run
-   checkpoint, rollback, alias, safe-integer, zero-width, dispatch, recursion, allocation and forbidden-mechanism probes.
-Timing is forbidden unless every pre-timing row is green.
-5. Run a new scale-4 live accepted-M2 `jsonParser`, alternating immutable success products, across seven fresh paired processes.
-Every raw ratio must be `>=10x`; any miss kills the conforming atom before bootstrap or broader work.
-6. Only when every raw point clears the floor, compute the exact-bootstrap 95% lower bound; it too must be `>=10x`.
-7. Only a green fatal cell opens scale 4/33 complete state/value/result, failures, diagnostics-on recovery, exact UTF-16, allocation, IC, deopt, GC and heap assays.
-8. The first CSS evidence is one real Value-owned combinator vertical authored once against control/candidate generic primitives, with proved nonzero P6 activity.
+1. Preserve the P1–P6 evidence and exact cost law; do not grant credit across a new family boundary.
+2. Require an independently adjudicated, quantitatively explicit cost-removal edge before code.
+It must name the reached work removed, not only a new carrier or execution spelling.
+3. If separately authorized, begin with one isolated exact-M2 scale-4 equal-product fatal cell.
+Restore the complete state/value/result, success/failure/recovery/fault, UTF-16, allocation, IC, deopt and GC planes only after every small-scale raw row and bootstrap low clear 10×.
+4. Only a surviving generic mechanism may open the real Value-owned CSS vertical.
 A handwritten body, scanner-shaped representation, or “full CSS” label without the 1,439/1,653 denominator is fatal.
-9. Formation Clean A/B remain blocked until a surviving isolated candidate clears the complete proof.
+5. Formation Clean A/B remain blocked until a surviving isolated candidate clears the complete proof.
 Production freeze, packing, consumer migration, release, Value rebind and BBNF remain later.